 This guide demonstrated how you can set up and configure Azure Pipeline Triggers with different options – Resource, Webhook, and Schedule Triggers along with Continuous Integration Triggers, Pull Request Triggers and Build Completion Triggers.
 These were accompanied by Azure Pipeline Filters like Branch, Tag, Stage, and Path.
 Using Azure Pipelines, you get to combine continuous integration (CI) and continuous delivery (CD) to test and build your code and ship it to any target.

+Unlock powerful automation by integrating Azure with webhooks.
+Improve data handling and process automation.
 Hevo Data, a No-code Data Pipeline Platform, provides you with a consistent and reliable solution to manage data transfer from 150+ Data Sources (40+ Free Sources) like MS SQL Server, and Azure SQL Database to your desired destination like a Data Warehouse or Database in a hassle-free format.

 Why not take Hevo for a spin?
-Sign Up for a 14-day free trial and experience the feature-rich Hevo suite first hand.
+Sign Up for a 14-day free trial and experience the feature-rich Hevo suite firsthand.
 You may also have a look at the unbeatable pricing, which will assist you in selecting the best plan for your requirements.

 Thank you for your time.
 If you have any queries concerning Azure Pipelines YAML Triggers, please leave them in the comments section below.